Type 3 chars to begin the search... results will be shown below:

 2. Ambient lighting is generally used to create drama.
 It produces soft, indirect light in the form of wall sconces, coffer lighting, spotlights or backlit panelling.

-3. Task lighting is used for focussed work like reading.
+3. Task lighting is used for focused work like reading.
 It has a higher wattage than other light sources, so should be combined with soft ambient lighting.

 4. Mood lighting is used to create inviting pools of light that counterbalance the shadows in a room.
 Table and floor lamps are perfect examples.